All about Universities abroad

 1. Cardiff

-Cardiff is an amazing and the cheapest place to live in UK for students.
+Cardiff is an amazing and the cheapest place to live in the UK for students.
 You will find so much to see and do in this friendly city with endless opportunities to meet with the people to share your interests.
 It is a thriving city with brilliant arts and music scenes.
 Filled with plenty of international students, it is a compact city where you will find students every 10-minute walk away from the town.
-Its city centre has some beautiful architecture dating from the twelfth century.
+Its city center has some beautiful architecture dating from the twelfth century.

 A list of top universities in Cardiff City are: